rails/rails/guides/source/active_storage_overview.md

 ### Mirror Service

 You can keep multiple services in sync by defining a mirror service.
 When a file is uploaded or deleted, it's done across all the mirrored services.
+Mirrored services can be used to facilitate a migration between services in production.
+You can start mirroring to the new service, copy existing files from the old service to the new, then go all-in on the new service.
 Define each of the services you'd like to use as described above and reference them from a mirrored service.

 ``` yaml
 s3_west_coast: